jangaleshruti8/ragChatPDF/README.md

 git clone https://github.com/jangaleshruti8/ragChatPDF.git
 cd ragChatPDF
 ```

-#  RAG-based PDF Query Bot

-This project allows you to upload a PDF (searchable or scanned) and ask natural language questions about its contents.
-It uses a **Retrieval-Augmented Generation (RAG)** approach powered by **FAISS for vector search** and **local LLMs via Ollama** for answering queries.

----

 **Note:**
 - All models (embedding and LLM) are used locally; no external API calls are required after setup.